Britton Colquitt: Personal life

 Several of Colquitt's family members have punted in the NFL.
 His father, Craig, won two Super Bowl rings playing for the Pittsburgh Steelers.
 His older brother, Dustin, spent 15 seasons as the punter for the Kansas City Chiefs and won a Super Bowl ring after the Chiefs victory in Super Bowl LIV.
-His uncle Jimmy punted at Tennessee.
+His cousin Jimmy punted at Tennessee.
 Jimmy played in the NFL with the Seattle Seahawks in 1985.